 10. Business with patrons greater than 10 people that are unable to maintain 6 feet apart

 Businesses that were indirectly impacted by the Governor’s Order are eligible.
 Examples of such establishments that had to limit service or partially close to meet the State regulations include:

 4. Any public-interfacing businesses that partially closed

 (including a description of the business disruption experienced due to COVID-19)

-3. Copy of 2020 Johns Creek business license
+2. Copy of a 2020 Johns Creek business license

 Vulnerable Populations Grant Program

 *Note: The Vulnerable Populations Grant program is now closed.